 3) How Important Are Energy Efficiency and Ongoing Operating Cost?

-As mentioned earlier, medical-grade sterilizers (and the researched-branded lab sterilizers based on their designs) are not built for efficiency.
+As mentioned earlier, medical-grade sterilizers (and research-branded lab sterilizers with rectangular chambers and steam jackets) are not built for efficiency.
 Subsequently, these units can use enormous amounts of water (as much as 1440 gallons per day, even when no cycles are run).
 They also tend to consume more electricity, due to heavier chamber construction and other features intended to increase throughput (vital in hospital operation, but less important in research).
 High utility consumption obviously drives up cost over the long term.

 Many manufacturers offer “water conservation features” as an add-on.
 These can offer a substantial utility savings, but for the greatest savings (both in utility use and total operating cost), choose a lab sterilizer intentionally designed for efficient operation.